Saejowi: Coaching

 Through Saejowi's "Coaching" (코칭) program, North Korean defectors can develop the necessary skills to become licensed as counselors who can provide assistance to other defectors as they utilize the South Korean healthcare system.
 These classes teach participants how to assist patients as they obtain medical referrals, schedule necessary appointments, receive discharge information, and communicate with medical staff.
 Counselors also provide defectors with social support by visiting them in the hospital, listening to their concerns, and sharing information regarding life in South Korea.
 By the end of 2013, 118 North Koreans were certified as counselors, with 59 defectors officially employed in a career related to their counseling training.

 Domestic violence counseling

 The organization's domestic and sexual violence counseling for North Korean defectors is for defectors who have suffered through abusive family situations.
 Because many North Koreans believe that their abusive family situations are "normal," they do not seek assistance for domestic violence offenses.
 Through these counseling sessions Saejowi provides these defectors with the information they need to both recognize and avoid abusive situations.

 Home care service

 Saejowi's "Home Care Service" (홈케어 서비스) trains defectors in the basics of childcare and household duties.
 Participants in this program provide home care services to North Korean defectors who lack the financial means to pay for similar services offered by South Korean companies.
 These household helpers focus on assisting families with single parents needing to work, elderly needing regular hospice care, and sick family members needing medical services.

+Designed Support

+Saejowi provides North Korean refugees with a designed range of types of support : Counseling Support, an Emotional Support, a Living Support Linkage and a Program Support Linkage.
+As their core purpose, these programs aim toward a full integration of North Korean refugees into South Korean society.
+For they count on "deep connection with the local Seoul community and its ongoing cooperation with government agencies".

+Annual Family Home Care Service

+After an interruption, the annual program "Family Home Care Service" restarted in March 2024, it runs from May to November in Seoul.
+The program works in cooperation with Seoul's local government and approximately 25 professionals specialized in North Korean counseling.
+They provide medical care, emotional care, a social network and an emotional support.

+A Lifeline for Elderly Defectors

+As a major part of the defectors population, the elderly people are particularly vulnerable to health issues or social isolation.
+The Home Care Service comes directly to their houses.
+Meetings are organised on a regular basis in order to break with the elder's isolation.
+These activities are also designed to help connect with their neighbors and assure their everyday healthcare.